-I will be hosting a workshop on Measurable Creative AI as part of SIGGRAPH Frontiers, including moderating a live Q&A during the conference.
+I chaired a a workshop on Measurable Creative AI as part of SIGGRAPH Frontiers, including moderating a live Q&A during the conference.
 We have an amazing lineup of presenters:

 Pre-Recorded Panel – available On Demand, August 1 to registered SIGGRAPH attendees.